Authentication is the process which allows a user to log in to your Totara Learn site.

 This should be used with care, since a mistake in the URL or on the actual login page can lock you out of your site.
-If there is a problem, you can remove the entry from your database using, e.g., phpmyadmin for MYSQL.
+If there is a problem, you can remove the entry from your database (table mdl_config) using, e.g., phpmyadmin for mysql.

 If your lost password handling is performed entirely outside of Totara; for example, only by a help desk, you can set the URL of that service here.
 Anybody pressing a lost password link in Totara will be redirected to this URL.
 Custom instructions for logging in can also be created.

 |This will disable all of Totara's lost password recovery options regardless of authentication method(s) in use.|

 Authentication may be restricted to particular email domains when using Email-based self-registration so that, for example, only learners with an organisation domain email can log in.

 Enables verification of changed email addresses using allowed and denied email domains settings.
 If this setting is disabled the domains are enforced only when creating new users.

 If ReCAPTCHA has been enabled in the user signup form then a Public (Site) and Private key are required to be entered.
 The keys are generated by http://www.google.com/recaptcha.

 Please note that as of 31 March 2018 reCAPTCHA v1 will no longer work.
 This means you will need to ensure you have upgraded to the latest minor release for your Totara Learn version and then update your keys so that you can use v2.
 You can read more on the reCAPTCHA FAQs.